streamer-framework/streamer/README.md

 ## Documentation

-The documentation is intended to give an introduction on how to use Apache SAMOA in the various possible ways.
+The documentation is intended to give an introduction on how to use STREAMER in the various possible ways.
-As a user you can use it to develop new algorithms and test different Distributed Stream Processing Engines.
+As a user you can use it to develop new algorithms and test different Machine Learning algorithms in a streaming context.

 [Getting Started](https://github.com/streamer-framework/streamer/streamer/GettingStartedGuideSTREAMER.pdf)